Elizabeth Hankins, executive director

 Betsy Smith is a licensed professional counselor at Small Steps Nurturing Center, a nonprofit organization that provides services to at-risk families in the inner city of Houston, Texas.
 Besides offering training to teachers, staff and volunteers, Betsy counsels children and families, conducts crisis counseling, parent instruction, and individual and group play therapy for children.
 Betsy is mom to a wonderful daughter and is looking forward to being part of Sister Effect’s healing working in South Sudan!

 After growing up in East Africa as the son of missionaries, Peter and his wife, Shauna, served as missionaries in South Sudan.
-At the end of 2005, they moved to Houston where Peter became the Executive Director of Aid Sudan, a nonprofit organization working in South Sudan.
+At the end of 2005, they moved to Houston where Peter became the Executive Director of Every Village, a nonprofit organization working for the transformation of every village in South Sudan.
 Peter has learned two tribal languages and has a Doctor in Intercultural Studies degree from Fuller Seminary.
-He is the proud and grateful father of two precious children, a daughter and a son.
+He is the proud and grateful father of three precious children, a daughter and two sons.

 Secily Torn is a pediatrician in Houston, Texas.
 She and husband Scott have four wonderful children and participate in efforts to serve at-risk kids throughout the Houston area.
 Along with a commitment to Sister Effect’s work for women and girls of South Sudan, the Torns have established Ozark for All, a foundation which allows inner city children to experience Camp Ozark, a Christian sports and adventure camp in the Ozark Mountains.